How to Book a dominatrix

 Keeping what you have determined to be important for your session in mind, look at websites for dominatrices in your area.
 Generally, dominatrices with their own websites are more serious than ones who only advertise on websites such as Eros or just have a Twitter or Instagram account.

-A good place to start are well-established websites where the serious professional dominatrices get listed, such as dickievirgin and Pandemos.
+A good place to start are well-established websites where the serious professional dominatrices get listed, such as dickievirgin.com and Pandemos.net

-Look for mentions of your specific interests, but don't assume that a dominatrix is not into your scene just because it isn't listed.
+Look for mentions of your specific interests, but don't assume that a dominatrix is not into your fantasy just because it isn't listed.

 Previously, I warned against the dominatrix who does not show her face in photos…but with the advent of the internet plus the ease and permanence of sharing photos today…this caveat no longer applies.